robertsean1995/BAWKP/README.md

 ## 4b Structure and Formatting

 Structure and formatting are part of the semantic contract of the methodology.
 Bash and AWK operate in environments rich with implicit behavior; consequently, visual structure is one of the few reliable tools available to make intent explicit and misuse visible.
 Code that is poorly structured may still execute, but it is no longer considered trustworthy under review, refactoring, or operational pressure.
 Crucially, these rules apply symmetrically to Bash and AWK.
 One of the most common failures in shell environments is to treat Bash as “real” code while relegating AWK to convoluted one-liners.
-BAWK rejects this practice and treats AWK is an established programming language within the methodology that is held to the same standards of readability, structure, and explicitness as Bash.
+BAWK rejects this practice and treats AWK as an established programming language within the methodology that is held to the same standards of readability, structure, and explicitness as Bash.
 Scripts are only as readable as their least readable component.
 What follows is the unified rule set pertaining to structure and formatting.
 Rules apply to both languages unless explicitly stated otherwise.

 ### Script and Block Structures